denisecase/datafun-00-textbook/RUN_ALL.md

 1. From VS Code Menu / View / Command Palette /
 1. Type Python: Select Interpreter
-1. Choose the Python 3.11 option (it shows the locations of all options)
+1. Choose the Python 3.11 option (it shows the locations of all options) associated with your project.

 ## VS Code and Jupyter